May to argue 2nd referendum would violate public trust

-LONDON (AP) — Prime Minister Theresa May is set to condemn calls for a second referendum on Britain’s departure from the European Union, saying it would do irreparable damage to trust in democracy.
+LONDON (AP) — Prime Minister Theresa May is set to condemn growing calls for a second referendum on Britain’s departure from the European Union, saying it would do irreparable damage to trust in democracy.

-In remarks released ahead of her speech in the House of Commons on Monday, May says that staging another referendum “would say to millions who trusted in democracy that our democracy does not deliver.”
+May’s office said she will tell lawmakers in the House of Commons on Monday that staging another referendum “would say to millions who trusted in democracy that our democracy does not deliver.”

-She’s also expected to argue that such a ballot would exacerbate divisions rather than heal them.
+She’s also expected to argue that such a ballot would exacerbate the country’s divisions rather than heal them.

+But a growing number of politicians believe a new referendum may be the only way to break Britain’s impasse over Brexit.

 Most Read Business Stories